johngoldin/can_i_blog_too/content/post/2017-03-07-an-american-walking-in-britain.md

 ### Tour Companies

-There are many companies that arrange walking holidays. ^[More language issues: they say "holiday" where we say "vacation".]
+There are many companies that arrange walking holidays. ^[More language issues: they say "holiday" where we say "vacation."]
 I used [Sherpa](https://www.sherpaexpeditions.com/United-Kingdom) for a self-guided tour on the West Highland Way.
 There are many others.
 A "self-guided" tour means that they will organize a route and accommodations, provide you with a map and directions, and usually also arrange to transport your luggage.
 Guided tours mean that you walk with a group.
 The only group tour I have done was an REI tour in the United States walking rim to rim across the Grand Canyon.
 I can't claim to have any expertise about organized tours.
 It's a definite possibility, and well worth your consideration.
 Just Google "walking" and "britain" or "England" or "Scotland" and you will find a lot of options.
 An organized tour is a good way